klaudio07/World_Weather_Analysis/README.md

 - Perform linear regression, and add regression lines to scatter plots.

 - Create heatmaps, and add markers using the Google Maps API.

+# Deliverables

+Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.

+Use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.

+Use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
+Then, create a marker layer map with a pop-up marker for each city on the itinerary.